Skip to main content

 rx set context --context playground

-Check the current context
+Check the current context:

 rx get context